Skip to main content

 Once hot, add the onion, cut-side down.
 Cook until charred, 5-6 mins.
 Adjust the heat if necessary.

-Meanwhile, cut off the coriander stalks.
-Roughly chop the leaves.
+Meanwhile, cut off the coriander stalks and set aside.
+Roughly chop the coriander leaves.
 Zest and halve the lime.

 2

-Add the ginger puree, lime zest, coriander stalks, chicken broth paste and water for the broth (see pantry for amount) to the onion pan.
+Add the ginger puree, lime zest, coriander stalks, chicken broth paste and water for the broth (see pantry for amount) to the onion.
 Season with salt and pepper.

 3

-Meanwhile, when the chicken is halfway through, boil a full kettle.
+When the chicken is halfway through cooking, boil a full kettle.

 Pour the boiled water into a medium saucepan on medium-high heat.
-Bring to a boil, then add the rice noodles and pak choi leaves.
+Bring to a boil, then add the rice noodles and pak choi.
 Cook until tender, 2 mins.
 Use a fork to tease the noodles apart.

 Once cooked, drain in colander.
 Set aside for now.